 Furthermore the sturdy composite transom on most new Grady-White models is reinforced with a solid aluminum transom angle brace to distribute torque and provide unfailing strength.
 And even though it's not required for boats over 20 feet, each and every Grady-White of every size has enough sprayed-in foam flotation to ensure that the boat is unsinkable.
 No boat brand has better certified flotation characteristics.

 An advanced evaporative cooling system is part of Grady-White's lamination area.
-This system not only provides a more comfortable work area, enhancing efficiency and productivity for our lamination teams, it allows heat to dissipate evenly while each boat “cures” in its mold to ensure that your Grady-White will always retain its original shape for optimum performance plus long-lasting durability and value.
+This system not only provides a more comfortable work area, enhancing efficiency and productivity for our lamination teams, it allows heat to dissipate evenly while each boat "cures" in its mold.
+This ensures that your Grady-White will always retain its original shape for optimum performance plus long-lasting durability and value.
 Our limited production methods are more time consuming but they help promote quality.

-Standard deck hardware is 316L stainless steel with much more nickel and chromium than the 304 stainless steel used by competitive boats.
+Standard deck hardware is 316L stainless steel with much more nickle than the 304 stainless steel used by competitive boats.
 Even the through bolts and locking nuts used to secure hardware are laboratory grade stainless to resist the elements.

 Expertly trained Grady-White craftsmen make certain that the installation of Yamaha four-stroke outboard engine(s) on your Grady-White is done exactly right.
 Factory rigging also means that your installations are covered by factory warranties, and that all power systems are rigorously inspected by our quality control teams including in-house cranking and actual running tests.

 Grady-White has over 150 quality checkpoints in our manufacturing and assembly process.
 No one in the marine industry has more stringent and effective quality control systems.
 Windshield systems, hardtops, and canvas options are installed.
 Each strap and fastener is fitted at the factory before the canvas is repacked for shipment.